jasonkenney/Ikezu-ishi/09-solo.md

 | **6** | No, and they stumbled, fell, etc. and take \+1 damage from the attack. |

 ### Did the player find the thing?

+> "Did the player find the thing?”
+Inspired by: Tiago Junges “Searching for Something,” *Ronin*, 2019, 8\.

 | D6 | Did the player find the thing? |
 | ----- | :---- |